nasa/progpy/docs/_sources/glossary.rst.txt

       An algorithm that is used to predict future states, given the initial state, a model, and an estimate of :term:`future load`.
 E.g., :py:class:`prog_algs.predictors.MonteCarlo`.

     prediction
-      A prediction of something (e.g., :term:`input`, :term:`state`, :term:`output`, :term:`event state`, etc.), with uncertainty, at one or more future times, a result of a :term:`predictor` prediction step (:py:func:`prog_algs.predictors.Predictor.predict`).
+      A prediction of something (e.g., :term:`input`, :term:`state`, :term:`output`, :term:`event state`, etc.), with uncertainty, at one or more future times, as a result of a :term:`predictor` prediction step (:py:func:`prog_algs.predictors.Predictor.predict`).
 For example- a prediction of the future :term:`state` of a system at certain specified savepoints, returned from prediction using a :py:class:`prog_algs.predictors.MonteCarlo` predictor.

     surrogate
       A model that approximates the behavior of another model.
 Often used to generate a faster version of a model (e.g., for resource-constrained applications or to be used in optimization) or to test a data model.
 Generated using :py:func:`prog_models.PrognosticsModel.generate_surrogate` method.